ivang78/si5351-tiny-vfo/README.md

 **Setup**.
 Enter setup (calibration) mode by pressing ENCODER button at power-on. "#VFO" will be shown at the bottom screen line.
 Set starting VFO frequency using ENCODER rotation.
-ENCODER short button pressure change menu items.
-First click select sideband change (LSB/USB), second click select step change (100Hz, 1kHz, 5kHz, 1MHz).
-Next click back to frequency select.
+ENCODER short button pressure change step (100Hz, 1kHz, 5kHz, 1MHz).
 Long pressure of ENCODER button store starting VFO frequency to EEPROM and go to BFO frequency.
 At BFO frequency setup #BFO will shown at the bottom screen line.
 Set BFO frequency exactly the VFO frequency.
 Long ENCODER button pressure store BFO frequency to EEPROM and return to normal operation mode.

 **Operation mode**.
 ENCODER rotation change frequency by selected step.
-ENCODER short button press change menu items.
-First click select sideband change (LSB/USB), second click select step change (100Hz, 1kHz, 5kHz, 1MHz).
-Next click back to frequency select.
+ENCODER short button pressure change step (100Hz, 1kHz, 5kHz, 1MHz).
-Long pressure of ENCODER button store starting VFO frequency to EEPROM.
+Long pressure of ENCODER button (> 5 sec) enter the menu.
+First menu item is sideband (LSB/USB), rotating encoder select desired sideband.
+Short ENCODER pressure follow to the next menu item.
+Second menu item is RIT (Receive independant of Transmit).
+Value 000 means than receive and transmit frequencies are the same.
+Rotating ENCODER may change receive frequency from +600 Hz of transmit frequency to -600 Hz.
+Short ENCODER pressure save all parameters to EEPROM and return to VFO mode.

 # Credits